0xluckycoder/ecommerce/README.md

 ## Todo

 - [ ] - fix max font size showing ... in front end
 - [ ] - add resend link feature to confirm email

+- [x] - persist the user after signin
+    - [x] - keep a top level auth state in fronten
+    - [x] - store both accessToken and refreshToken in httpOnly cookies
+    - [/] - presist user in page reloads or tab moves
+    - [ ] - validate tokens from bakend in private requests
+    - [ ] - when user is logged in redirect user to private page if logged in if not redirect to login

+- [ ] - verify the user's email when user is confirming their account by cliking the link that sent to them

+- [ ] - store user role specific additional attributes in DB

 ### Backend